urbanjost/M_sets/README.md

 ## Description

-Set-operations compare the elements in two sets to find commonalities, differences, and membership.
+Set-theory operations compare the elements in two sets to find commonalities, differences, and membership.

-M_set(3f) is a Fortran module comprising a small group of set-functions reminiscent of Matlab set-theory procedures.
+M_set(3f) is a Fortran module comprising a small group of set-theory functions reminiscent of related Matlab procedures.

 M_set(3f) is intended to be built with and used by fpm(1) projects.
+It requires the M_orderpack(3f) as a dependency, which is of course taken care of automatically via fpm(1).

-Currently the allowed sets are arrays of integer numbers or arrays of character variables. real numbers are allowed but "caveat emptor", as comparing floats for equality has issues.
+Currently the allowed sets are vectors of integer numbers or arrays of character variables. real numbers are allowed but "caveat emptor", as comparing floats for equality has issues.
 You may have to condition the float date by converting it to scaled integers or using intrinsics such as NEAREST(3f) to produce the desired results.

 <!--
-M_sets(3f) basically uses some simple calls to the ORDERSORT module to provide the functionality that are not tuned for performance and make loose use of memory allocation and space.
+M_sets(3f) basically uses some simple calls to the M_orderpack(3f) module that make loose use of memory allocation and space, but are adequate for the vast majority of cases.
 -->

 ## Functions